ricott/sma.modbus/README.md

 - Energy Summary

 ## Inverters
 In the [support topic](https://community.athom.com/t/696) is a shortened list of supported inverters.
-The version 2 of the app tries to figure out which capabilities each inverter has using a mapping logic and will only show capabilities in Homey that the inverter supports.
-For instance some inverters doesn't support daily yield, then this capability wont be displayed in Homey for that inverter.
+Version 2 of the app tries to figure out which capabilities each inverter has, using a mapping logic and will only show capabilities in Homey that the inverter supports.
+For instance, some inverters don't support daily yield, then this capability won't be displayed in Homey for that inverter.

 You can view a somewhat complete list of supported inverters in the second tab of this [Google sheets document](https://drive.google.com/file/d/1TF1kpXG1iz1xidIHFoD4WOr5wCsETIy7/view?usp=sharing).
 If you connect your inverter and you do not see all values appear in the Homey device, please use the support topic to ask for support for your type of inverter.
 The device type (e.g. STP 25000TL-30) of the inverter should always be possible to access, by default this is also used as the device name when you add a new inverter to Homey.
 Please include this information in any support request.